Cobram: Present day

 Cobram serves as the headquarters for the Shire of Moira, is centrally located within the shire and is the second-largest town.
 Cobram has one government high school and a primary school, an Anglican prep to year 12 college, a Catholic primary school and a special developmental school.
 It also has a district hospital, built in 1949 with emergency department and an associated nursing home for the elderly.

 There are numerous recreational facilities for public use, such as Scott Reserve, the Cobram Showgrounds, Cobram Lawn Tennis Club and of course the Murray River including Thompson's Beach.
 A large sports stadium is located adjacent to the Anglican College and Cobram Showgrounds, with numerous soccer fields, netball and tennis courts outside, along with indoor basketball, badminton, volleyball, tennis and netball courts.

 The Melba Theatre first opened on 1 December 1948.
 Featuring a lobby and two cinemas, it was the first air-conditioned theatre in the region.
 A fire destroyed the cinema and caused damage to surrounding shops on 10 April 2010 and it was demolished the following day.

 A Peaches & Cream Festival is held biennially around the second or third weekend in January.
 It is Australia's oldest-running festival, with a town parade and music festival located at Thompson's Beach.

 Cobram is the birthplace of Murray Goulburn Co-operative, Australia's largest dairy co-operative, collecting 35% of Australia's milk produce through its numerous facilities throughout south eastern Australia.
 Murray Goulburn, along with the Meiji Dairy Corporation milk processing plant, a large abattoir and orange juice factories form the major industries of the town as well as serving as major employers.

 Cobram is home to a large Muslim community of mainly Iraqi origin which continues to grow quickly, along with Italians who migrated in the post-war boom, and began a thriving fruit industry.

 In 2006, the then 104-year-old De Burgh Truss road bridge over the river was replaced by a concrete type immediately adjacent to and upstream of the original bridge, named Cobram Barooga Bridge.
 The new bridge was built to a cost of $9.6 million and completed ahead of schedule.

 Smaller towns located nearby include Strathmerton, home of a large Bega cheese processing plant, Yarroweyah, Katamatite, Katunga, Koonoomoo and the larger towns of Yarrawonga on the Victorian side and Tocumwal on the New South Wales side.

-Population
+Demographics

 According to the 2016 census of Population, there were 6,014 people in Cobram.